 Making a NAS with the Odroid HC2

-This would be a big upgrade for me, because for the first time I would be able to connect my WD Red 3T via SATA and not via USB.
+This would be a big upgrade for me, as for the first time I would be able to connect my WD Red 3T via SATA and not via USB.

-So I bought one and let’s see how it went…
+So, I bought one and let’s see below how it went…

 Some of its key features are:

 - Samsung Exynos5422 Cortex-A15 2Ghz and Cortex-A7 Octa core CPUs

 - SATA-3 port for 3.5inch or 2.5inch HDD/SSD storage up to 27mm thickness

 - UHS-1 capable micro-SD card slot for boot media